Peyronlab/MACSQuantifyR/README.md

 # MACSQuantifyR

-The goal of MACSQuantifyR is to analyze MACSQuantify excel files through a user-friendly GUI innterface.
+The goal of MACSQuantifyR is to analyze MACSQuantify excel files through a user-friendly GUI interface.

 # Benefits